 People don’t wear or display logos

 Whether on the street or in the office it is nearly impossible to know what teams a person may support.
 In the US it’s very common for people to wear clothing with sports logos or have some paraphernalia around their home or office.
 I myself would often have on a Red Sox or Villanova hat, but in Denmark, the only sports apparel anyone wears is a Yankees had (and that is more Jay-Z’s fault than Derek Jeter’s).
-Occasionally we’ll pass by an American tourist wearing some kind of team gear and give them a nod or a “Go Sox!”; once their surprise wears off we have a quick chat about the division standings, where they’re from and what we’re doing in Denmark.
+Occasionally we’ll walk by an American tourist wearing team gear and give them a nod or a “Go Sox!”
+Once their surprise wears off we have a quick chat about division standings, where they’re from and their travels.

-In Denmark we do not have any cable, so all the media we watch comes from Netflix, apps we cast to our TV, and watching via Slingbox.
-American TV apps don’t work unless you have a VPN, and even then you often need to have a cable account to be able to watch.
-Slingbox isn’t the easiest thing to use either, and the decade-old unit sitting at my parent’s house doesn’t have great resolution, making the video look more 8-bit than Hi-Def.
+In Denmark we don’t have cable.
+That said, all the media we watch comes from Netflix, apps we cast to our TV, and watching via Slingbox.
+American TV apps don’t work unless you have a VPN and even then, they require a cable account to watch.
+Slingbox isn’t the easiest to use either, and the decade-old unit sitting at my parent’s house doesn’t have great resolution.
+Usually, the video look more 8-bit than Hi-Def.